-In the present case, the defendant's confession was sufficiently attenuated from his unlawful arrest to purge any taint that flowed from that arrest.
-With respect to the threshold consideration of voluntariness, although Buglione confronted the defendant with the discovery of the bloody clothing about one-half hour after the defendant had made his first statement,38 the defendant was given Miranda warnings before he agreed to provide the police with a second statement.
+In the present case, although we agree with the defendant's assertion that "there was a close temporal sequence" between the defendant's first and second statements to the police, specifically, approximately thirty minutes, we conclude that, in light of all the factors to be considered, the defendant's confession was sufficiently attenuated from his unlawful arrest to purge any taint that flowed from that arrest.
+With respect to the threshold consideration of voluntariness, although Buglione confronted the defendant with the discovery of the bloody clothing about one-half hour after the defendant had made his first statement, the defendant was given Miranda warnings before he agreed to provide the police with a second statement.
 It is true, of course, that the state cannot rely on Miranda warnings alone to establish that the initial illegality was sufficiently attenuated, but such warnings "are an important factor . . . in determining whether the confession is obtained by exploitation of an illegal arrest."
 Brown v.
 Illinois, supra, 422 U.S. 603.
-Moreover, the defendant expressly waived his Miranda rights in writing prior to giving his second statement, and the trial court found that the defendant gave that statement knowingly and voluntarily.
+Moreover, the defendant expressly waived his Miranda rights in writing prior to giving his second statement, and the trial court found that the defendant had given that statement knowingly and voluntarily.